rwgk/numba/docs/source/cuda/memory.rst

 Data transfer
 =============

-Even though Numba can automatically transfer NumPy arrays to the device, it can only do so conservatively by always transferring device memory back to the host when a kernel finishes.
-To avoid the unnecessary transfer for read-only arrays, you can use the following APIs to manually control the
+A regular NumPy array is automatically copied to device memory when a kernel is launched, and copied back to host memory when the kernel finishes.
-transfer:
+To avoid the copy back for read-only arrays, you can use the following APIs:

 .. autofunction:: numba.cuda.device_array
    :noindex: